-PURPOSE: Provides funding to supplement LEAs with an especially high concentration of children from low-income families.
+TYPE: Dollars TERM: Up to 27 months PURPOSE: Provides funding to supplement LEAs with an especially high concentration of children from low-income families.
 ELIGIBILITY: An LEA/charter school is eligible for "Targeted funding", if the number of formula children is at least 10 and at least 5% of the LEA's/charter school's total population ages 5 to 17 years.

-receiving the allotment

-FORMULA: Funds will be distributed to LEAs/charter schools based on the weighted child count.
+Application must be approved prior to the LEA/charter school receiving the allotment FORMULA: Funds will be distributed to LEAs/charter schools based on the weighted child count.
 The U.S. Department of Education determines the allotment of funds to each LEA.
 Funds are allotted as part of the Title I Basic Grant.

-1) An LEA/charter school shall receive not less than 95% of the amount of funds received last year if the number of formula children is not less than 30% of the total number of children ages 5 to 17.

-- 2) An LEA/charter school shall receive not less than 90% of the amount of funds received last year if the number of formula children is between 15% and 30% of the total number of children ages 5 to 17. - 3) An LEA/charter school shall receive not less than 85% of the amount of funds received last year if the number of formula children is below 15% of the total number of children ages 5 to 17.
+- 1) An LEA/charter school shall receive not less than 95% of the amount of funds received last year if the number of formula children is not less than 30% of the total number of children ages 5 to 17. - 2) An LEA/charter school shall receive not less than 90% of the amount of funds received last year if the number of formula children is between 15% and 30% of the total number of children ages 5 to 17. - 3) An LEA/charter school shall receive not less than 85% of the amount of funds received last year if the number of formula children is below 15% of the total number of children ages 5 to 17.